ftannenbaum/TA/README.md

 Note: "XIAO-motion.ino" has the library for the left-right and up-down classifications as well as the corresponding written code to call upon the library.

-Looking forward:
-Tomorrow we will try Edge Impulse with the audio recognition feature as opposed to the "something else" sensor type

 ## 8/1 Update: